hertogp/stitch/_readme.md

 fh:close()
 ```

+If *exe* is either `yes`, `true` or true, the codeblock is always run.
+Values
+like `no`, `false` or false means it won't be run.

+When the value is `maybe` (the default), the codeblock is only executed when
+something changed and new or different results are expected.
+To detect
+changes, stitch uses a fingerprint of the codeblock.

+A codeblock's fingerprint is calculated using:
-Stitch calculates a sha-hash using all option values (sorted by key),
+- almost all option values (sorted by key), and
-excluding the `exe`'s value plus the codeblock contents and with all spaces
-removed.
-That fingerprint is then used (`#sha`) in filenames and allows for
-unique names as well as old/new file detection.
-Files that match the path
-of the current codeblock's new files, except for the `-#sha.ext` part, are
-considered old and candidates for removal (see _*old*_).
+- the codeblock's contents

+All values are combined to a single string with all whitespace removed.
+The
+fingerprint is then the sha1r- hash of that string.

+Options that donot influence any actual results are omitted (like `exe`, `log`
+etc.).
+Sorting and whitespace removal means consistent fingerprints and makes
+it useful to detect changes in the codeblock and/or its options.

 So if `exe=maybe` and files exists for the newly calculated fingerprint,
 the codeblock doesn't run again and previous results will be used instead.